SantoriniDave.com

 The Best Flight Strategy: Open-Jaw and Multi-City Booking

 For most Greece itineraries with more than one destination, I recommend checking open-jaw or multi-city fares before booking a standard round-trip.
-This usually means flying into one city and home from another.
-It often saves time and, in many cases, costs little or no more than a regular return ticket.
+This means flying into one city and home from another.
+It saves time and, in many cases, costs little or no more than a regular return ticket.

 A typical search might look like this: